JohnnieLi/MyNotes_App/README.md

 # MyNotes_App

 ##Functions
-This Notes App include some basic functions, such as add notes, delete notes, create sample notes and delete all notes.
+This Android Notes App include some basic functions, such as add notes, delete notes, create sample notes and delete all notes.